marrus-sh/ardipithecus/docs/README.md

 **Mastodon** is a free, open-source GNU social-compatible social network server.
 A decentralized alternative to commercial platforms, it avoids the risks of a single company monopolizing your communication.
 Anyone can run Mastodon and participate in the social network seamlessly.

+**Ardipithecus** is a fork of Mastodon which maintains the same backend but introduces a new UI and features.

 ### Using Mastodon
 - [Frequently Asked Questions](Using-Mastodon/FAQ.md)
 - [List of Mastodon instances](Using-Mastodon/List-of-Mastodon-instances.md)